valecor95/SimpleFS/README.md

      - data blocks
      - directory blocks

    A data block are "random" information
-     A directory block contains a sequence of structs of type "directory_entry",
-     containing the blocks where the files in that folder start and if they are directory themselves
+   A directory block contains a sequence of structs of type "directory_entry", containing the blocks where the files in that folder start and if they are directory themselves

 This is a project developed for the Operating Systems course at Sapienza University of Rome

+For more info go to the Wiki section